everping/ctfs/2015/10/asis/crypto/Bodu/README.md

 ### What is the problem?

 After a while of confusion and reading other attacks on RSA, I started paying attention to the Challenge name and realized Bodu = Boneh and Durfee attack.

 The explanation is, Wiener’s attack is only applied when `d<N^0.25`, if d is greater than this value, there is no answer.
 Two researchers Dan Boneh and Glenn Durfee then offered their own method to find d based on lattice basis reduction and allow finding `d < N^0.292`.
+You

-I found an Implementation of Boneh and Durfee Attack here at https://github.com/mimoo/RSA-and-LLL-attacks (Thanks to David Wong).
-It's working  works on Sagemath (https://cloud.sanagemath.com)
+I found an Implementation of Boneh and Durfee Attack at https://github.com/mimoo/RSA-and-LLL-attacks (Thanks to David Wong).
+It works on Sagemath (https://cloud.sanagemath.com)

-Now Here we found `d = 89508186630638564513494386415865407147609702392949250864642625401059935751367507`
+Here we found `d = 89508186630638564513494386415865407147609702392949250864642625401059935751367507`

-Apply RSA and obtained `flag = ASIS{b472266d4dd916a23a7b0deb5bc5e63f}`
+Apply RSA and obtain `flag = ASIS{b472266d4dd916a23a7b0deb5bc5e63f}`